The Shipping Law Review: Cayman Islands

 - two years for salvage claims under the 1989 Salvage Convention;

-- two years for collision claims under Section 416 of the Merchant Shipping Law (2016 Revision);
+- two years for collision claims under Section 416 of the Merchant Shipping Act (2021 Revision);

-- six years from the date on which the cause of action occurred for ordinary contractual or tortious actions (except personal injury); and
+- six years from the date on which the cause of action occurred for ordinary contractual or tortious actions (except personal injury);5 and

 It is possible for parties to extend time limits by agreement.
 Generally, this must be done before the relevant time limit expires.
-The limitation period for personal injury claims under Section 13 of the Limitation Law (1996 Revision) (the Limitation Law) may be extended at the court's discretion under Section 39 of the Limitation Law.
+The limitation period for personal injury claims under Section 13 of the Limitation Act (1996 Revision) may be extended at the court's discretion under Section 39 of the Act.
 Reference should also be made to any applicable contractual limitation periods.

 ii Arbitration and ADR

 Maritime disputes can be resolved via arbitration in the Cayman Islands.
-For a dispute to be subject to arbitration under Cayman Islands law there must be a valid arbitration agreement, which may be either written in the contract under which the dispute arises or agreed between the parties after the dispute has arisen.
-The applicable statutory framework for all arbitration conducted in the Cayman Islands is set out in the Arbitration Law 2012, under which the Cayman Islands courts have powers to grant relief in support of arbitration proceedings.
-The courts play a supportive role to facilitate arbitration procedures.
+For a dispute to be subject to arbitration under Cayman Islands law, there must be a valid arbitration agreement, which may be either written in the contract under which the dispute arises or agreed between the parties after the dispute has arisen.
+The applicable statutory framework for all arbitration conducted in the Cayman Islands is set out in the Arbitration Act 2012, under which the Cayman Islands courts have powers to grant relief in support of arbitration proceedings.
+The courts have a supportive role in facilitating arbitration procedures.

-Several forms of ADR can be used in the Cayman Islands, including expert determination, early neutral evaluation, early intervention and mediation.
-If a Cayman Islands law-governed contract contains an ADR clause, this clause should be enforceable by the parties to the contract, provided the clause is sufficiently certain.
+Several forms of alternative dispute resolution (ADR) can be used in the Cayman Islands, including expert determination, early neutral evaluation, early intervention and mediation.
+If a contract governed by Cayman Islands law contains an ADR clause, this clause should be enforceable by the parties to the contract, provided the clause is sufficiently certain.

 iii Enforcement of foreign judgments and arbitral awards